 - Water for boiling

-Combine the sautéed pork with the soften mung bean.
+- Combine the sautéed pork with the soften mung bean.
 Stir and just simmer for about 10 minutes to reduced the liquid and the desired soup consistency have been achieved.
+Add the malunggay leaves.

 See how easy it is to cook ginisang munggo.
 By the way, you can add malunggay leaves to the dish to make it healthier.
 I sometimes add malunggay leaves, but not this time.
 Anyway, don’t forget to bookmark this page to save this recipe.
 In case you decided to try ginisang munggo, let me know what you think of this dish.